7 Flat Fee MLS Companies in Michigan to Sell Your FSBO Home

 However, it’s important to realize that flat fee agents don’t have the incentive of commission to motivate them.
 That means they may not work as hard to negotiate or land the most profit possible from your home sale.

 One easy and convenient way to sell your home fast for cash is to use HomeLight’s Simple Sale platform.
-This tool allows you to bypass repairs, showings, and commissions and presents you with a cash offer in as little as a week.
-You’re under no obligation to accept offers, but if you do, this method makes it possible to close in as few as 10 days.
+This tool allows you to bypass repairs, showings, and commissions, as it presents a cash offer in 24 hours.

 Option 3: Discount real estate brokers

-If you go with a discount real estate broker, you’ll likely still need to pay commission.
-However, discount real estate brokers tend to take lower commission than full-service real estate agents.
-They usually provide basic real estate services, such as listing your home on the MLS, marketing your home, and managing paperwork.
+If you go with a discount real estate broker, you’ll likely still need to pay a commission.
+However, discount real estate brokers tend to take lower commissions than full-service agents.
+They usually provide basic real estate services, such as listing your property on the MLS, marketing, and managing paperwork.

 Option 4: Full-service real estate agents

-A final, and often most cost-effective, alternative is hiring a full-service real estate agent.
-If you hire a full-service real estate agent, you’ll end up paying commission.
+A final and often most cost-effective alternative is hiring a full-service real estate agent.
+If you hire a full-service real estate agent, you’ll end up paying a commission.
 However, top-selling agents will handle marketing, market research, pricing, negotiations, paperwork, and other critical home-selling tasks.

 Even though you pay commission to these professionals, they usually can secure a higher price on your home than you might receive with other options.

-Jay Glover, another top-selling agent who works in partnership with Justin Glover in Grand Rapids explains, “If we can get your home listed and do all the things that we do, and use all our tools, we might be able to net you an even higher amount — even after paying a higher commission — because we’re going to reach a broader audience, we’re going to prepare your home better for market, point out things that we might think are flaws in the home before even putting it on the market, and just make sure it’s a 10 out of 10 when it’s time to actually list it.”
+Jay Glover, another top-selling agent who works in partnership with Justin Glover in Grand Rapids, explains, “If we can get your home listed and do all the things that we do and use all our tools, we might be able to net you an even higher amount even after paying a higher commission because we’re going to reach a broader audience.
+We’re going to prepare your home better […], point out things that we might think are flaws in the home before even putting it on the market, and […] make sure it’s a 10 out of 10 when it’s time to actually list it.”

-Data suggests sellers who lean on a real estate agent’s help often end up making more money on sales in the long run.
-According to the National Association of Realtors (NAR), the typical FSBO home sold for $225,000 compared to $330,000 for an agent-assisted home sale.
+Data suggests that sellers who lean on a real estate agent’s help often end up making more money on sales in the long run.
+According to the National Association of Realtors (NAR), the typical FSBO home sold for $380,000 compared to $435,000 for an agent-assisted home sale.

-What’s more, experienced real estate agents may be able to increase your profit even more.
+What’s more, experienced real estate agents may be able to increase your profit.
 Homelight data found real estate agents that perform in the U.S.’s top 5% sell homes for as much as 10% more than average real estate agents.

 One of the easiest ways to find a top-selling agent in your area is to use HomeLight’s Agent Match platform.
-Our platform searches your local housing market and finds real estate agents who have a proven track record for selling homes in your area.
+Our platform searches the Michigan housing market and finds real estate agents with a proven track record for selling homes in your area.

 Sell your Michigan home with confidence